ericsund/WolfsDen/README.md

-If you have any questions, comments or concerns, please email ericsund@ericsund.tk.
+If you have any questions, comments or concerns, please email epsund@gmail.com.